Hams-Ollo/Dynamic-AI-Assistant---base/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙋‍♂️ Getting Help

-- Create an issue for bug reports or feature requests
+## 🆘 Troubleshooting

+### Common Issues

+1. **Connection Errors**
+   - Verify your Groq API key is correct and properly set in `.env`
+   - Check your internet connection
+   - Ensure you can access api.groq.com
+   - Try disabling VPN if you're using one

+2. **Memory System Errors**
+   - Ensure the `data/memory` directory exists
-- Check existing issues for common problems
+   - Check write permissions for the memory directory
-- Read the documentation in the `docs` folder

----

-Built with ❤️ by [Your Name/Organization]
+3. **Model Response Issues**
+   - Try adjusting the `MODEL_TEMPERATURE` for different response styles
+   - Ensure `MODEL_MAX_TOKENS` is appropriate for your use case

+For more help, please open an issue on the GitHub repository.